Jade-ux/Learn_English_In_South_Africa/README.md

 After beginning the development of the website I changed a few of the design elements and features such as the banner.
 In the wireframes you will see the banner is a carousel image with a small text box over it.
 I learnt that carousels are not accessible and therefore changed the banner to a static image.
 I also realised the text over the banner would not work well on mobile devices and left that off the final design.

-I created style mockups to test out colour combinations and styles for the site.
+I created style mockups in Photoshop to test out colour combinations and styles for the site.
+These mockups also helped me understand how to break up the content using the Bootstrap grid system - I used rulers in Photoshop to break each page into 12 columns so that I could see which column sizes to use for each seciton.

 [Home page mockup](assets/mockups-and-wireframes/styles-mockup--home-pg.jpg)

-**Colours:** The accent colours I have used, the pink, green, yellow and blue, are colours taken from the houses shown in the banner image on the home page.
+**Colours:** The accent colours I have used: the pink, green, yellow and blue; are colours taken from the houses shown in the banner image on the home page.
 I have used these colours because they are vibrant and high-energy colours and will appeal to adventurous, energetic people looking for new learning experiences.
 I added additional colours for roll-overs and active states which are much deeper and richer, which demonstrates the rich variety of experiences a student could expect in South Africa, and the country's rich cultural heritage.

 **Navigation links:** These are large buttons for large and smaller screens.
 I chose to keep these as buttons on smaller screens because I think they help encourage the user to click through to other pages and easily see where they are.
 Howevre, for phones with a width smaller than 374px I have changed this to a burger menu as the buttons do not fit well on those screen sizes.